-Torres del Paine is a national park in the Chiliean part of southern patagonia.
+Torres del Paine is a national park in the Chilean part of southern Patagonia.
 The park is located 70 miles (112 km) south of Puerto Natales and 194 miles (312 km) from Punta Arenas.
-The peaks of the Paine Massif, the center piece of the park, reach up to 9,462 ft (2,884 mt).
-Several different species of wildlife can be found in Torres del Paine including Guanaco, Rheas (a large ostrich like bird), South Andean Deer and Foxes.
-The weather is unpredictable and its often possible to experience four seasons in a single day.
+The peaks of the Paine Massif, the centerpiece of the park, reach up to 9,462 feet (2,884 meters).
+Several different species of wildlife can be found in Torres del Paine including guanaco, rheas (a large ostrich-like bird), south Andean deer and foxes.
+The weather is unpredictable and it’s often possible to experience four seasons in a single day.
 Especially remarkable is when snow that is produced above the mountains is pushed down to lower altitude, where the temperature is warm enough for a t-shirt.
 Quite a rare experience.

-El Calafate is the jump off point to the Perito Moreno Glacier.
-It's trendy shops, restaurants and downtown area will make you question whether you are truely in isolated Patagonia.
-Yet, just miles away is Lago Colorado, whose waters are fed from various glaciers in the area.
-Perito Moreno Glacier is located a two hour drive north in Los Glaciers national park.
-With an area of 97 square miles (250 km), it is the most famous glacier in the Southern Patagonian Ice-field, the third largest reserve of freshwater in the world.
-The glacier is unusual in that it is neither receding nor advancing.
+El Calafate is the jump-off point to the Perito Moreno Glacier.
+Its trendy shops, restaurants and downtown area will make you question whether you are truly in isolated Patagonia.
+Yet, just miles away is Lago Colorado, whose waters are fed by various glaciers in the area.
+Perito Moreno Glacier is located a 2 hour drive north in Los Glaciares national park.
+With an area of 97 square miles (250 square km), it is the most famous glacier in the Southern Patagonian Ice Field, the third largest reserve of fresh water in the world.
+The glacier is unusual in that it is one of the only advancing glaciers in the world.
 Several times a day, ice will calve, sending waves and thunderous booms throughout the area.

-El Chalten is often considered the trekking capital of Argentina, although originally it was an outpost setup to define the borders of Argentina.
-The town itself provides fantastic access to hiking trails.
-You can hike directly from El Chalten to see both Cerro Torre and Fitz Roy.
+El Chaltén is often considered the trekking capital of Argentina, but it was originally designed to define the borders of Argentina.
+The town provides fantastic access to hiking trails, Cerro Torre and Fitz Roy.
 In stark contrast to El Calafate, the town is more remote and has a frontier feel to it.
-Still, four star hotels mix well with hostels, so there is an eclectic mix of travelers and locals in the area.
+Still, well, there is an eclectic mix of travelers and locals in the area.